 - Ideal for pools under heavy tree cover.

 Polaris (now part of Fluidra) built its reputation on pressure-side cleaners.
 Because they collect debris in their own bag instead of pulling it through your filter, they excel at handling large debris — the classic choice for leaf-heavy yards.
 Polaris also makes robotic models (the VRX and Freedom lines) if you want to stay in the brand but go robotic.
+If you’ve decided on Polaris, our best Polaris pool cleaner guide ranks every current model from the robotic VRX iQ+ to the pressure-side 280 and 3900 Sport, and our best pressure-side pool cleaner guide compares Polaris against Pentair and Hayward pressure cleaners head-to-head.

 Which should you buy?